cjacks04/cjacks04.github.io/index.md

 ### Former
 Xin Bu, Yiping He, Shihao Yang, Pragyan Das, Weiyu (Vincent) Kong, Samantha Lee, Xucen Liao

+If you're interested in working with me, please reach out to me at cbjackson2[at]wisc.edu.
+You should also take a look at my [Compact of Expectations](https://docs.google.com/document/d/1AtuLPtfpGkzolgKeKnDy2fQ8rIdiRdgWKloEqOmxFpo/edit?usp=sharing) to learn more about how I work with students.

 {% include_relative _includes/services.md %}